martinschneider/justtestlah/src/site/markdown/index.md

 Note, that future versions of JustTestLah! will include wrappers to perform these actions more conveniently.

 The `TemplateMatcher` is scale-invariant (to some extent).
 The algorithm used to achieve this scales the target image (a screenshot of the device) up and down until either a match is found or a minimum (320) or maximum (3200) image width is reached.
-This will be improved in the future but already serves most test cases.

-Note, that the closer the size of the template matches the size of the image on the screen the faster and more accurate the matching works.
+Note, that the closer the size of the template matches the size of the image on the screen the faster and more accurate the matching will be.

 ### Matching threshold
-Both the `hasImage` and `findImage` method take an optional `threshold` parameter which can be used to define.
-The possible values range from 0 (no match whatsoever) to 1 (pixel-perfect match).
+Both the `hasImage` and `findImage` method take an optional `threshold` parameter which can be used to define the accuracy of a match.
+The possible values range from 0 (no match) to 1 (pixel-perfect match).
 The default is `0.9`.

 ### Client and server-mode matching
 There are two modes to use template matching which can be configured in `justtestlah.properties`: